Chapter 7: Guidelines for the Provision of Anaesthesia Services in the Non-theatre Environment 2020

 1.5

-Patients recovering from anaesthesia or sedation in an isolated unit should receive the same standard of care as that required in an operating theatre post anaesthetic care unit (PACU).4 For major vascular surgery, transfer to the main PACU by appropriately trained personnel may be required.
+Patients recovering from anaesthesia or all depths of sedation including mild sedation (see Glossary) in a non-theatre environment should receive the same standard of care as that required in an operating theatre.10,11

 Facilities